python/typing/docs/spec/distributing.rst

 maintainer does not wish to maintain or package stub files or type information inline, then a third party stub-only package can be created.

-In addition, stub-only distributions SHOULD indicate which version(s) of the runtime package are supported by indicating the runtime distribution's version(s) through normal dependency data.
-For example, the stub package ``flyingcircus-stubs`` can indicate the versions of the runtime ``flyingcircus`` distribution it supports through ``install_requires`` in distutils-based tools, or the equivalent in other packaging tools.
-Note that in pip 9.0, if you update ``flyingcircus-stubs``, it will update ``flyingcircus``.
-In pip 9.0, you can use the ``--upgrade-strategy=only-if-needed`` flag.
-In pip 10.0 this is the default behavior.
+In addition, stub-only distributions MAY indicate which version(s) of the runtime package are targeted by indicating the runtime distribution's version(s) through normal dependency data.
+For example, the stub package ``flyingcircus-stubs`` can indicate the versions of the runtime ``flyingcircus`` distribution it supports through ``dependencies`` field in ``pyproject.toml``.

 For namespace packages (see :pep:`420`), stub-only packages should use the ``-stubs`` suffix on only the root namespace package.